sgmurphy/wordpress-plugins/optinmonster/readme.txt

 * <a href="https://optinmonster.com/docs/how-to-use-wordpress-shortcodes-with-optinmonster?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Contact Form 7 Popup</a> - Easily create Contact Form 7 popups with OptinMonster.
 * <a href="https://optinmonster.com/docs/how-to-integrate-optinmonster-with-memberpress/?utm_source=orgplugin&amp;utm_medium=link&amp;utm_campaign=wpreadme" rel="friend">MemberPress</a> - Create popups for your membership site or course
 * <a href="https://optinmonster.com/docs/how-to-integrate-optinmonster-with-easy-digital-downloads/?utm_source=orgplugin&amp;utm_medium=link&amp;utm_campaign=wpreadme" rel="friend">Easy Digital Downloads</a> - Create popups to sell digital downloads and encourage users to buy
-* <a href="https://automatorplugin.com/">Uncanny Automator</a> - Easily integrate OptinMosnter with hundreds of other WordPress plugins and apps, creating endless automations.
+* <a href="https://automatorplugin.com/">Uncanny Automator</a> - Easily integrate OptinMonster with hundreds of other WordPress plugins and apps, creating endless automations.

 If your plugin utilizes Shortcodes, you should be able to use those shortcodes directly in your OptinMonster popups.
 Imagine the endless possibilities!